grodansparadis/vscpl2drv-automation/README.md

 If you skip it the build will give you some errors (whish you can ignore if you don't care about the man page)

+Default install folder when you build from source is */usr/local/lib*.
+You can change this with the --prefix option in the configure step.
+For example *./configure --prefix /usr* to install to */usr/lib* as the debian install

 ```
 git clone --recurse-submodules -j8 https://github.com/grodansparadis/vscpl2drv-automation.git